Identify Dyslexia

 1. Confuses left and right

-2. Experienced difficulty learning to tie shoes
+2. Experiences difficulty learning to tie shoes

 4. Letter or number reversals